 Readings: Amos 5:14-15, 21-24; Psalm 49; Matthew 8:28-34

-Deus humanissimus - God most human - is a phrase associated with the theological work of the Belgian Dominican theologian Edward Schillebeeckx, the centenary of whose birth is celebrated this year.
+Deus humanissimus - God most human - is a phrase associated with the theological work of the Belgian Dominican Edward Schillebeeckx.
 It comes to mind in thinking about today's readings which present us with various kinds of monstrous creatures, surreal activities and confusing human behaviour.
 In the midst of so much distortion and confusion stands one who is simply and wholly human, one with a heart of flesh, Jesus, radiating truth and compassion.

 Away with solemnities and feasts, says Amos, with holocausts and oblations, with fattened cattle and noisy liturgies.
 Today's passage is a short summary of things Amos says frequently and more stridently throughout his book.
 Why not be simply human, he asks, showing your religious devotion and your faith in God by living justly and practising goodness?
 It is how you treat other people that is most important.
 Let justice and goodness guide your actions and characterise your personality: they are simple things but preferred by God in place of elaborate ceremonies accompanied by the distortions of corruption and injustice.